mhagiwara/one-month-challenge/201701_openintro-statistics.md

     - Mean: E(aX+bY) = aE(X) + bE(Y)
     - Variance: V(aX+bY) = a^2V(X) + b^2V(Y)
 - Continuous distribution (density) - area under curve is 1.

+## 2017/01/12

+- pp. 127 - 130
+- Normal distribution
+- Z-score - the number of standard deviations from the mean
+- Normal distribution table - z-score and their percentiles.